NinkovicLab/Koupourtidou-Schwarz-et-al/README.md

 # Koupourtidou-Schwarz-et-al

-Spatial and single cell transcriptomics of all cells to brain injury in the mouse cerebral cortex.
+Spatial and single-cell transcriptomics of all cells in the mouse cerebral cortex in response to brain injury.

 # Code